kairos-io/kairos/docs/content/en/docs/Advanced/bundles.md

    - run://<image>
 ```

-One of the benefits of using bundles is that they can also extend the cloud-config keywords available during deployment.
+One of the benefits of using bundles is that they can also extend the cloud-config keywords available during installation.
 This means that by adding bundles to your configuration file, you can add new blocks of configuration options and customize your system even further.

 A full config using a bundle from [community-bundles](https://github.com/kairos-io/community-bundles) that configures `metalLB` might look like this: